atacker22dw/Hypothesis-Intervals/README.md

 # Hypothesis Intervals

-Public repository to host code associated with *Getting Straight on Standard Error: Confidence Intervals vs. Hypothesis Intervals*.
+Public repository to host code associated with *The Hypothesis Interval: A Pedagogical Distinction for Inference on Proportions*.

 1) zprop.test.R main user-directed function.
 Discussed in Section 2.4.
 More documentation on this particular function below.
 2) two_sample_grid_search.R grid search for example of divergence in two-sample setting.
 Discussed in Section 4.